 AWS, Azure and Google Cloud have significant differences in respect to pricing.
 AWS offers a flexible pay-as-you-go pricing approach which means customers need to pay for only the services they use.
 Apart from this, there are a few basic services that come as free.
 Microsoft Azure also comes with a pay-as-you-go pricing model and is claimed to be cheaper than AWS.
 Google Cloud apart from offering the same pay-as-you-go model also makes it easier and cheaper by providing zero up-front cost and zero termination charge.

 AWS offers a wide spectrum of storage services that can flexibly suit every different cloud storage needs across the spectrum.
 Microsoft Azure equally provides robust storage choices for enterprises.
 Google Cloud also offers the principal and most sought after storage options.

 How to Choose the Right Cloud Service?

 Now that the key differences and pros and cons of each cloud service provider are clear to us, we need to know what service suits best for what kind of needs.
 If you need a wide range of cloud services and tools with optimum flexibility, AWS is the best.
-If your computer systems and servers mostly run on Windows and if you are already using Microsoft software applications, Azure will fit your requirements better.
+If your computer systems and servers mostly run on Windows and if you are already using Microsoft development services, Azure will fit your requirements better.
 Small startups and web-based enterprises that want to use Google services and machine learning may opt for Google Cloud.

 As the differences between the first two cloud services are flimsy, making a choice is difficult.
-Google Cloud is also picking up the momentum and eventually can appear as a robust platform for enterprises.
+Google Cloud is also picking up the momentum and eventually can appear like a robust platform for enterprises.
 In any case, before making a choice you must go deeper into the analysis of each service separately.